nhatlam96/inline-skate-academy/README.md

 #### Minimum requirements

-- Multiple screens: Category X -> Lesson Y -> Video Z
+- Multiple screens: Category X -> Lesson Y
 - User input and storage: User can input notes and those will be saved locally
 - RecyclerView - Categories displays different lessons with RecyclerView
 - Offline functionality with local database: User notes are saved with Room